 The decision with regard to the best bearing surface for any patient should be taken and tailored according to the patient’s age and activity profile both in terms of social and occupational activities.
 This should all be discussed with the surgeon at the time that any decision is taken to proceed towards hip replacement.

 It is essential, with whatever bearing surface is used, that the implants are in perfect position and the hip is well ‘balanced’ in terms of soft tissue tension.
-Virtually any bearing surface will show accelerated wear if the implants are not well aligned.
+Virtually any bearing surface will show accelerated wear, and likely an increased dislocation rate, if the implants are not well aligned.
 Similarly, accelerated wear can be associated with abnormal or excessive activity on the part of the patient.
 What is thought to be an ‘acceptable’ activity level after surgery, including the expected safe range of movement, should be discussed with the surgeon before the procedure is planned and undertaken.